Alvin0629/TransFlow/README.md

 # Infer_demo_TransFlow

-This repository provides demo infer code for: Transflow: Transformer as flow learner.
+This repository provides infer code for: **Transflow: Transformer as flow learner.**